gauravkharel/cv-app/README.md

 a.
 React
 b.
 Tailwind CSS

+## React Context Hook
+ - Component tree share
-## Using Context for Component tree share, to avoid prop drilling, and, a cenralize state to share between the forms and, the pdf renderer.
+ - to avoid prop drilling, and,
+ - a cenralize state to share between the forms and, the pdf renderer

 ## Things to learn here:
+  - making feature to choose template
 ## Future plans
+  -  implement resume review feature using AI tool